Châtillon, Aosta Valley

-Châtillon (/fr/; Valdôtain: Tschahtéyón; Issime Géschtullju); is a town and comune in the Aosta Valley region of northwestern Italy.
+Châtillon (/fr/; Valdôtain: Tchahtéyón; Issime Géschtullju); is a town and comune (municipality) in the autonomous region of the Aosta Valley in northwestern Italy.
+It has 4,299 inhabitants.

-Toponym
+Châtillon borders the municipalities of Antey-Saint-André, Ayas, Champdepraz, La Magdeleine, Montjovet, Pontey, Saint-Denis, Saint-Vincent, and Torgnon.

+Name

 Châtillon was renamed "Castiglion Dora" in Italian in 1939 during Fascist rule in Italy.
 It was reverted to its original name in 1946.